Supposed Former Infatuation Junkie: Promotion

 Morissette announced a summer 2000 mini-tour, called The One Tour, which saw her enlisting a different fan in each city as her own ‘local ambassador’, to guide her during the daytime and show her the best that the region has to offer (food, history, culture, music, language, and more).
 These local guides were selected after having won Z.com’s online contest.
 The One Tour kicked-off on July 7, 2000 with a rare performance in Beirut, Lebanon, before continuing on to Europe, stopping in countries and cities she had never (or rarely) performed in, namely Belgium, Croatia, France, Germany, Italy, Portugal and Switzerland.
 This was followed by shows in Tel Aviv and Caesarea, Israel, and a final stop on July 22nd in Istanbul.

 On August 17, 2000, Morissette gave a special performance in Los Angeles at the Museum of Tolerance.
 Two months later, in October, she participated in a televised special from the Navajo Nation in Arizona.
 This was filmed as the premiere episode of a series on MSN and DirecTV, called Music in High Places; in addition to acoustic performances, Morissette learned about key moments in Navajo history, as well as Navajo cultural practices, traditions and music.
 She also explored the local wilderness and went into nature, studying, meditating and reflecting with elders and spiritual leaders.
+The video Live in the Navajo Nation was released on August 27, 2002.

 The Navajo Nation special was Morissette's final date of the year, and her final promotion connected to Supposed Former Infatuation Junkie, before she started work on her follow-up record, Under Rug Swept.

 In November 2023, Morissette also announced The Triple Moon Tour with 33 live dates in the United States for the summer 2024 with the Joan Jett and the Blackhearts as support act, commemorating 25th anniversary of the album.
 However, aside from the traditional "Thank U" number, she performed only "That I Would Be Good" and "Heart of the House" as full performance, the other few songs were performed as segues.